tokencard/contracts/tools/manticore/README.md

     solc-select <version>

-To perform the symbolic execution/analysis on a contract, use the manticore command:
+To perform the symbolic execution/analysis on a contract, use the `manticore` command:

-	manticore
+	manticore contracts/<contract>.sol --contract=Controller --config=tools/manticore/manticore.yaml